atlassian/data-center-helm-charts/docs/docs/platforms/OPENSHIFT.md

 executing as current user
 ```

-While these are non-fatal errors and Jira/Confluence is able to proceed with startup, failure to properly generate configuration files like `server.xml` will result in a number of errors when using Jira or Confluence.
+While these are non-fatal errors and Jira/Confluence is able to proceed with startup, failure to properly generate configuration files like `server.xml` will result in a number of runtime errors.

 ## OpenShift (Run as NonRoot) Friendly Values

-!!! info "Supported in 1.14.0+"
+!!! info "Supported in 1.14.0+ for Jira and Confluence Only"
-    OpenShift friendly values are available since 1.14.0.
-If you can't upgrade, consider using `additionalFiles` to mount server.xml
+    OpenShift friendly values are available since **1.14.0**.
+If you can't upgrade, consider using `additionalFiles` to mount `server.xml`
-    and seraph-config.xml as ConfigMaps (ConfigMaps should be created outside the Helm chart)
+    and `seraph-config.xml` as ConfigMaps which should be created outside the Helm chart.

 Use the following values (in addition to any custom values) to mitigate the above mentioned permissions and security issues: